AmiPros

 His October 2006 edition is given completely over to a wonderful article written by Doug and Cindi Bower, authors of the book The Plain Truth about Living in Mexico: The Expatriate's Guide to Moving, Retiring, or just hanging out

-Learn Spanish: Why Americans Don’t
+Learn Spanish: Why Americans Dont

 or: Xenoglossophobia!

-Another concern I have is that when Mexicans expatriate to America there is
+Another concern I have is that when Mexicans expatriate to America there is an American cultural expectation for them to learn English.

-the time and currently it is one of the
+You hear this all the time and currently it is one

-ment in America.
-Yet, when Americans expatriate to Mexico, particularly retirees, they do not do what they expect the Mexicans to do when they expatriate to America—learn the language.
+of the battle cries of the anti-Mexican movement in America.
+Yet, when Americans expatriate to Mexico, particularly retirees, they do not do what they expect

 Home